KygoSkyrus/skychat/NOTES.md

 #### PRIORITY
-- whenever a request is declined,, set gthe selectedusertochat to undef so that that the request should not be kept showing
+- whenever a request is declined,, set the selectedusertochat to undef so that that the request should not be kept showing
 - when user declines a request, the person is removed from request list,, and, now when the sender will send msg again to this user than the msgs will not be sent to receiver as the sender already has the receievrr as the connection,,NEED SOLUTION